 1:00 ~ 3:00 pm

-A roundtable discussion exploring ways Buddhist practices can support health and well-being.
-Mental and physical health professionals are especially welcome.
-Let’s develop events and programs with psychotherapists, social workers, recovery counselors, stress reduction and compassion protocols.
+A roundtable discussion exploring how Buddhist practices are supporting health and well-being.
+Health professionals are especially welcome: psychotherapists, social workers, recovery counselors, and others using Buddhist-inspired mindfulness and compassion protocols.
+If you’d like to participate, please email George Draffan.

-The Northwest Dharma Association has a vital role to play in helping Buddhist and Buddhist-inspired practices take root in modern society.
-NWDA seeks visionaries and board members and strategic planners who can carry us forweard into a sustainable future.
+The Northwest Dharma Association has a vital role to play as Buddhist and Buddhist-inspired practices take root in modern society.
+NWDA seeks visionaries, leaders, and strategic planners who can carry us forward into a sustainable future.

 … And future topics, times, and places to be arranged.
 If you’d like to participate in a meeting, or your group would like to host a meeting, contact Tim Tapping or George Draffan.
 If your group members are not primarily English-speaking, let’s make sure we have a translator to help us share the dialogue.